fostroll/morra/doc/README_SUPPLEMENTS.md

 model will be taken from the group that contains a `MorphParser` which was added earlier.

-If you want to predict only one exact field of *CONLL-U*, you can pass to `.add()` the more specific methods.
+If you want to predict only one exact field of *CoNLL-U*, you can pass to `.add()` the more specific methods.
 E.g., for the only POS field you may want to use the method `.predict_pos2()`:
 ```python